NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 Express, Vol. 29, pp. 23916-38
 (2021)](https://doi.org/10.1364/OE.431188).

-There are six important items to note in the set up of this optimization problem:
+There are six important items to highlight in the set up of this optimization problem:

 1. The lengthscale constraint is activated only in the final epoch.
-It is often helpful to binarize the design before this final epoch.
+It is often helpful to binarize the design using a large $\beta$ value for the projection operator (hyperbolic tangent) before this final epoch.
 This is because the lengthscale constraint forces binarization which could induce large changes in an initial grayscale design and thus irrevocably spoil the performance of the final design.
+Note that regardless of the value of $\beta$, projecting the design weights $u$ will produce grayscale values between 0 and 1 whenever $u \approx \eta \pm \frac{1}{\beta}$.

 2. The initial value of the epigraph variable of the final epoch (in which the minimum feature size constraint is imposed) should take